Pipelines: Additional Resources

 Common Ground Alliance – The Common Ground Alliance (CGA) is a member-driven association dedicated to ensuring public safety, environmental protection, and the integrity of services by promoting effective damage prevention practices.

-Enbridge Inc. – Enbridge Inc. is a leader in energy transportation and distribution in Northern America operating the world’s longest crude oil and liquids transportation system which includes Line 5.
+Enbridge Inc. – Enbridge Inc. is in energy transportation and distribution in Northern America operating the world’s longest crude oil and liquids transportation system which includes Line 5.

 Federal Energy Regulatory Commission (FERC) – FERC regulates the interstate transmission of natural gas, oil, and electricity.